kellyevetaylor/BostonMetroMultigraph/notes-02-10.md

 2. Heap problems.
 (Going from node 1 to 117).
 3. Change graph to abstract class.
 4. Test all classes.
-5. Skipping nodes problem.
-6. Handling user input.
+5. Handling user input.
-7. Comments.
+6. Comments.